SHIPS TODAY · v0.7.0

 Node-C drops off the cluster for 4 hours.
 When it comes back, its supervisor calls:

-Node-A returns the delta — every memory, link, namespace_meta change, and pending decision that happened after clock 7350.
-Node-C applies them in causal order, bumps its own state, and re-enters the steady-state mesh.
+Node-A returns the delta — every row updated after that timestamp.
+Node-C applies them in causal order, bumps its own sync_state, and re-enters the steady-state mesh.

 Federated governance — a real example